MarShawn Lloyd: Professional career

 Lloyd was selected in the third round with the 88th overall pick of the 2024 NFL draft by the Green Bay Packers.
 On May 14, he signed his contract with the Packers.
 On September 17, 2024, Lloyd was placed on injured reserve.
 He was activated on November 18, but placed on the non-football illness list with appendicitis.

-On August 26, 2025, he was placed on injured reserve/designated for return.
+On August 26, 2025, Lloyd was placed on injured reserve/designated for return.
+He was activated on December 17, as a procedural move.
+Lloyd was placed back on injured reserve two days later, allowing him to remain eligible for a possible return during the playoffs.